What to eat in Menorca: 10 Typical Dishes

 Arroz de la Tierra is a risotto made with semolina and wheat.
 It’s a typical rural dish, made by soaking the rice all night.The following day, it’s placed in a terracotta bowl and left to cook with finely chopped bacon, sobrasada, butifarrón and sausages.
 Then potatoes are added.
 It’s a real treat.

-If you prefer pasta to rice, then fideuà will win you over.
-Originally an alternative to paella, it’s made by mixing a type of short and thin pasta, similar to angel hair, with chicken, shrimp, mussels or clams, fish broth, tomato, saffron and parsley.
+If you prefer pasta to rice, then Fideuá will win you over.
+Originating as an alternative dish to Paella, in order to cook it we use a type of short and thin pasta, similar to angel hair, which is mixed with chicken, shrimp, mussels or clams, fish broth, tomato, saffron and parsley.

 Menorcan gastronomy is extremely rich and varied, and will satisfy everyone’s tastes.
 We recommend that you spend part of your holidays on the island enjoying these typical dishes and products: you will not regret it, and you will discover a very pleasant and tasty side of Menorca!